abdulwaheed76/practices/README.md

     1. **closed** - Only manager should set it.
 1. Other
     1. **deferred** - deferred due to some reason.
 This should not be set by assignee of the task.

+## Task fields
+1. **status** & **% done** - Current status of task.
+Keep changing the status regularly.
+This is critical to avoid others asking you for updates that they can simply see from the PM tool if its updated.
+1. **priority** - A higher number will show higher priority.
+1. **start date** - date at which task is expected to start.
+1. **end date** - date at which task is expected to be fully completed.
+1. **proposed est time** - After studying the requirements and making an action plan and wbs, assignee or wbs creater should provide and agree to a proposed est time of accomplishment.
+1. **est time** - Estimated time determined by manager/lead after or without taking into `proposed est time`.
+This will be the final expectations.

+## Time logging
+1. Whatever the task assigned to assignee and performed, the time spent on it should be logged via tool.
+In the same ticket, there is an option to log time.
+1. At the end or during the sprint, the spent time, results, proposed time, estimated time may be tallied to measure and improve results.

 ## Execution in PM tool
 1. Observe due date, estimated hours and discuss if needed